 What factors influence the cost of pet insurance?

-If you’ve had a pet before, you may have experienced that as your pet aged, so did the new illnesses or ailments.
+If you’ve had a pet before, you may have noticed that as your pet's age increased, so did the new illnesses or ailments.
 Generally speaking, the data shows that as pets get older the expected cost to cover medical expenses from accidents and illnesses increases.
 This is because the probability of dogs and cats experiencing medical problems increases as they increase in age.

 Dogs and cats differ in average size and common illnesses, so species is typically used as a rating factor when determining pet insurance premiums.
 The size of a pet being insured also has an impact on costs since larger animals are more costly to care for on average compared to smaller animals.
 For a simple example, the amount of anesthesia needed is based on pet size, so larger pets will experience higher costs even for a similar surgery solely due to their size.
 Since most cats are smaller than dogs, they will usually be a bit less expensive to insure.

-Oftentimes when you research bringing a furry companion into your life, you may research their temperament to make sure it fits with your lifestyle.
+Oftentimes when you research bringing a furry companion into your life, you'll be looking at the temperament of the breed to make sure they will fit your family and lifestyle.
 But have you looked into what health conditions your pet might be predisposed to?

 A pet’s breed has two main factors that influence pet insurance premiums: